 The HR-pQCT scans were evaluated using the manufacturer’s standard protocol.
 Briefly, an automatic contouring algorithm was applied to define the periosteal contour of the tibia (masking) and a threshold was applied for segmentation of cortical bone (450 mgHA/cm3) and trabecular bone (320 mgHA/cm3).
 Then, mask segmented images were used for further analysis.

-In general, six cubic ROIs were selected at random position in each scan in a defined area.
+In general, six cubic ROIs were selected at random position in each scan in a predefined area.
 Each ROI had to contain trabecular bone, but no cortical bone.
-For the healthy group, the ROIs were selected in the more proximal stack uniquely (see Figure 1 stack number 3) to be at the same anatomical location as for the OI group.
-Then for both the healthy group and the OI group, the stack was divided into two halves and the ROIs were selected to have the centres of three ROIs in the proximal half and three in the distal half.
-For one individual diagnosed with OI type III it was not possible to extract any ROI as there was no enough trabecular bone.
+For the healthy group, the ROIs were selected in the most proximal stack uniquely (see Figure 1 stack number 3) to be at roughly the same anatomical location as for the OI group.
+Then for both the healthy group and the OI group, the stack was divided into two halves and the ROIs were selected to have the centers of three ROIs in the proximal half and three in the distal half.
+For one individual diagnosed with OI type III it was not possible to extract any ROI as there was not enough trabecular bone.
 This led to 720 healthy ROIs from 120 individuals and 294 OI ROIs from 49 individuals.

 The ROI was defined as a cube of 5.3 mm side length.
-This size was in agreement with the work of Panyasantisuk et al. (2015) and Gross, Pahr, and Zysset (2013), who performed similar analysis with femur μCT scans.
-It was determined by P. K. Zysset, Goulet, and Hollister (1998) and Daszkiewicz, Maquer, and Zysset (2017) to allow one to have a relative homogeneity of trabecular tissue within the ROI leading to accurate μFE results with a minimal computational cost.
+This size agreed with the work of Panyasantisuk et al. (2015) and Gross et al. (2013), who performed similar analysis with femur μCT scans.
+It was determined by Zysset et al. (1998) and Daszkiewicz et al. (2017) to allow one to have a relative homogeneity of trabecular tissue within the ROI leading to accurate μFE results with a minimal computational cost.

-After ROI cleaning, i.e. deletion of unconnected region of bone material, the morphological analysis of ROIs was performed using medtool (v4.5; Dr. Pahr Ingenieurs e.U., Pfaffstätten, Austria).
+After ROI cleaning, i.e. deletion of unconnected region of bone material with the main bone structure, the morphological analysis of ROIs was performed using medtool (v4.5; Dr. Pahr Ingenieurs e.U., Pfaffstätten, Austria).
 The morphological parameters analyzed were: BV/TV, structural model index (SMI), trabecular number (Tb.N.), trabecular thickness (Tb.Th.), trabecular separation (Tb.Sp.), and the standard deviation of the trabecular spacing (Tb.Sp.SD).
 Moreover, ROI tissue bone mineral density (tBMD) and fabric was evaluated.
 The fabric tensor M was computed using mean intercept length (MIL) method (Moreno, Borga, and Smedby 2014).
-It is a positive-definite second-order tensor built as shown in Equation 1 below:
+It is a positive-definite second-order tensor computed as below.